-- 295.314.
-To determine the scope of the IRRBB assessment, competent authorities should first identify the sources of IRRBB to which the institution is or might be exposed.
-To do so, competent authorities should leverage the knowledge gained from ICAAP and ILAAP information collected for SREP purposes, from reporting established on IRRBB, from the assessment of other SREP elements, from the comparison of the institution's position to peers and from any other supervisory activities. - 296.315.
-As a minimum, competent authorities should consider: - a. the institution's governance of interest rate risk, including the main IRRBB strategy and the institution's risk appetite in relation to interest rate risk IRRBB; - b. the impact of a standard shocksupervisory outlier test as referred to in Article 98(5) of Directive 2013/36/EU, and any other supervisory outlier test, taking into account the EBA guidelines issued in accordance with that Article, on the economic value as a proportion of the institution's regulatory own funds, or $\underline{\text{Tier 1}}$;

-- c. the impact on earnings and economic value from a change in interest rates according to the methodology used by the institution; and - d. the internal capital where relevant allocated to IRRBB, both in total and as a proportion of the institution's total internal capital according to its ICAAP, including the historical trend and forecasts, if available. - 297.316.
+- 314. To determine the scope of the IRRBB assessment, competent authorities should first identify the sources of IRRBB to which the institution is or might be exposed.
+To do so, competent authorities should leverage the knowledge gained from ICAAP and ILAAP information collected for SREP purposes, from reporting established on IRRBB, from the assessment of other SREP elements, from the comparison of the institution's position with those of its peers and from any other supervisory activities. - 315.
+As a minimum, competent authorities should consider: - a. the institution's governance of interest rate risk, including its main IRRBB strategy and its risk appetite in relation to IRRBB; - b. the impact of the supervisory outlier test as specified in Article 98(5) of Directive 2013/36/EU, and any other supervisory outlier test, taking into account the EBA guidelines issued in accordance with that Article, on the institution's economic value as a proportion of its regulatory own funds, or Tier 1 (T1) funds; - c. the impact on earnings and economic value from a change in interest rates according to the methodology used by the institution; and - d. the internal capital where relevant allocated to IRRBB, both in total and as a proportion of the institution's total internal capital according to its ICAAP, including the historical trend and forecasts, if available. - 316.
 In their preliminary assessment, competent authorities should also consider significant changes in the institution's exposures to IRRBB.
-As a minimum, they should assess the following aspects: - a. significant changes in the institution's overall IRRBB strategy, risk appetite, policy and limit sizes; - b. the potential impact on the institution's risk profile of those changes; - b.c. major changes in institutions' modelling, customer behaviour and use of interest rate derivatives and - e.d. major market trends.
+As a minimum, they should assess the following aspects: - a. significant changes in the institution's overall IRRBB strategy, risk appetite, policy or limit sizes; - b. the potential impact on the institution's risk profile of those changes; - c. major changes in the institution's modelling, customer behaviour or use of interest rate derivatives and - d. major market trends.